Max Scherzer

 Maxwell Martin Scherzer (born July 27, 1984), nicknamed "Mad Max", is an American professional baseball pitcher who is a free agent.
-He has previously played in Major League Baseball (MLB) for the Arizona Diamondbacks, Detroit Tigers, Washington Nationals, Los Angeles Dodgers, New York Mets, Texas Rangers and Toronto Blue Jays.
+He has previously played in Major League Baseball (MLB) for the Arizona Diamondbacks, Detroit Tigers, Washington Nationals, Los Angeles Dodgers, New York Mets, Texas Rangers, and Toronto Blue Jays.
 A right-handed starting pitcher, Scherzer is an eight-time MLB All-Star, has won three Cy Young Awards, has pitched two no-hitters, and is a two-time World Series champion, winning with the Nationals in 2019 and the Rangers in 2023.
 He is regarded as one of the best pitchers in baseball history.

 The Arizona Diamondbacks selected Scherzer with the 11th overall pick of the 2006 amateur draft.
 He made his MLB debut with the Diamondbacks in 2008.
 In December 2009, Scherzer was traded to the Detroit Tigers.
 During his five-year tenure in Detroit, Scherzer made the American League All-Star Team twice and won the 2013 American League Cy Young Award.
 Scherzer also helped the Tigers win four consecutive American League Central titles from 2011 to 2014.
-In 2015, Scherzer became the fifth pitcher in Major League history to record multiple no-hitters in a single season.
-On May 11, 2016, in a game against the Tigers, he tied the major league nine-inning single-game strikeout record with 20, making him the second player to achieve both a no-hitter and 20 strikeouts over nine innings; in the same game, he became the youngest pitcher to defeat all 30 MLB teams.
-Scherzer won the NL Cy Young Award in 2016 and 2017 and made the National League All-Star Team five times with the Nationals.
+In 2015, Scherzer signed with the Washington Nationals, and became the fifth pitcher in Major League history to record multiple no-hitters in a single season.
+On May 11, 2016, in a game against the Tigers, he tied the major league nine-inning single-game strikeout record with 20, making him the second player to achieve both a no-hitter and 20 strikeouts over nine innings.
+In that same game, Scherzer became the youngest pitcher to beat all 30 MLB teams.
+Scherzer won the NL Cy Young Award in 2016 and 2017, and made the National League All-Star Team five times with the Nationals.